moritzploss/tribology/docs/sphinx_files/sec_contact_mechanics.rst

 Boundary Element Theory
 -----------------------

-All of the below methods can be found in the :code:`tribology_boundary_element` module of the package.
+All of the below methods can be found in the :code:`boundary_element` module of the package.

-.. automodule:: tribology_boundary_element
+.. automodule:: boundary_element
    :members:

 Hertzian Contact Theory
 -----------------------

-All of the below methods can be found in the :code:`tribology_hertz` module of the package.
+All of the below methods can be found in the :code:`hertz` module of the package.

-.. automodule:: tribology_hertz
+.. automodule:: hertz
    :members: